 Order of the Transylvania Colonel

-Before the Colonels of Kentucky, Tennessee, Alabama, Mississippi, Texas, Oklahoma, Louisiana, New Mexico, North Dakota, and the Lieutenant Colonels of the State of Georgia was the Transylvania Colonel.
-The Colonial Order was born in 1775 under a giant elm tree in Boonesborough at the end of the Wilderness Road, when Colonel Judge Richard Henderson and the legendary pioneer Colonel Daniel Boone held a Constitutional Convention with colonels and delegates from four settlements, who together founded what was known as the 14th Colony of America.
+Before the Colonels of Kentucky, Tennessee, Alabama, Mississippi, Texas, Oklahoma, Louisiana, New Mexico, North Dakota, and the Lieutenant Colonels of the State of Georgia, and all the branches of the US military was the Transylvania Colonel.
+The Colonial Order (Colonel Order) was born in 1775 under a giant elm tree in Boonesborough at the end of the Wilderness Road, when Colonel Judge Richard Henderson and the legendary pioneer Colonel Daniel Boone held a Constitutional Convention with colonels and delegates from four settlements, who together founded what was known as the 14th Colony of America.

 It was a colony chartered and founded by civilian colonels for all the right reasons, with dignity, honor, order, peace, and the hard work of the first pioneer settlers who held great respect for human rights, civil order, equality, the rule of law, indigenous peoples and the environment, it was called Transylvania (Presently known as Kentucky and Tennessee).
 Originally called Richard Henderson and Company, the company name was first changed to the Louisa Company, and finally to the Transylvania Company on January 6, 1775.
 Its creation resulted in the first democratically established government in North America, enshrined in the Kentucky Magna Charta on May 23, 1775.
 The founding of Transylvania is one of the most significant moments in American history, overshadowed only by the American Revolution that started two months earlier a thousand miles away.